Skip to content

 OS

-Fine-tune LLMs with PyTorch and AMD ROCm™ Software
+Fine-Tuning LLMs with PyTorch and AMD ROCm™ Software

 Fine-tune large language models (LLMs) using PyTorch and ROCm.

-Fine-tune LLMs with PyTorch and AMD ROCm™ Software
+Fine-Tuning LLMs with PyTorch and AMD ROCm™ Software

 Overview